 Your doctor will likely be able to diagnose scabies simply by performing a physical exam and inspecting the affected area of skin.
 In some cases, your doctor may want to confirm the diagnosis by removing a mite from the skin with a needle.
 If a mite can’t easily be found, your doctor will scrape off a small section of skin to obtain a tissue sample.
 This sample will then be examined under a microscope to confirm the presence of scabies mites or their eggs.

-Treatment for scabies usually involves getting rid of the infestation with prescription ointments, creams, and lotions that can be applied to the skin directly.
+Treatment for scabies usually involves getting rid of the infestation with prescription ointments, creams, and lotions that can be applied directly to the skin.
+Oral medications are also available.

 According to the American Academy of Dermatologists (AAD), some common medicines used to treat scabies include:

 - 10 percent crotamiton cream

 Your doctor may also prescribe additional medications to help relieve some of the bothersome symptoms associated with scabies.
 These medications include: